| Spec | Synology DS225+ | QNAP TS-264 | Synology DS425+ | QNAP TS-464 |

 Buy Synology (DS225+ or DS425+) if:

-- You have never set up a NAS before and want a system that works without IT expertise
+- You want a NAS that works without IT expertise — DSM is the clear leader here

-- Multiple PCs and Macs need centralized backup — Active Backup covers them without per-device fees
+- Multiple PCs and Macs need backup — Active Backup covers unlimited devices without per-device fees

-- You want the longest warranty in the category (3 years)
+- You want the longer warranty (3 years) at a lower price

-- Power consumption matters — the DS225+ uses under 17W during active use
+- Power efficiency matters — the DS225+ uses under 17W during active use

 Buy QNAP (TS-264 or TS-464) if: